mediaprophet/simpleledger.github.io/docs/get-started.md

 First you will want to download [Electron Cash SLP Edition](https://github.com/simpleledger/Electron-Cash-SLP) this is the reference wallet and very good for learning and developing as it has every SLP feature built into it.

-## Get some Bitcoin Cash
+## Get some eCash

-You need BCH in order to create tokens.
+You need XEC in order to create tokens.
 Fortunately, a very small amount.
-However, for testing you can use testnet BCH.
-These can be withdrawn at [faucet.fullstack.cash](https://faucet.fullstack.cash/).
+However, for testing you can use Grumpy (GRP).
+These can be withdrawn at [freexec.com](https://freexec.com/).
 Remember to start the wallet in [testnet mode](/tooling/ecslp/#testnet) if using testnet tokens.

 ## Create a Token